adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 SELECT joined.gid, ST_Value(rast, joined.geom) AS high_temp
 FROM high_temp CROSS JOIN hwa_points AS joined;
 ```

+The slope and aspect rasters were especially difficult, as running this query using those images resulted in PGAdmin to crash repeatedly.
+Because the output was needed to be in a csv format, the query could not be run in the command line interface.
+Ultimately, the raster layers were loaded into QGIS using the data source manager, and the raster values at HWA points were extracted using the 'sample raster values' tool.
+This also had the advantage than working much faster than the postGIS query, as the query took ~30 minutes in postGIS and only 3-5 seconds in QGIS.

 Calculating the distance from nearest road required a slightly more complicated query: